ChunHao-Yang/rhythm-game/README.md

 ## Judgement

-there are four level for aAccuracy:
+there are four level for accuracy:
 - **Bad**: 0 point
 - **Good**: 4 point
 - **Great**: 7 point